Izekki/PSDPEC/README.md

 4. Start the server with `node app.js`.

 ## Contributions
-If you would like to contribute, please fork the repository and submit your **pull requests**.
+We are considering redesigning the front-end with **React**.
+If you'd like to try implementing this, please fork the repository and submit a **pull request**.
+Alternatively, you can reach out via email at **izekitecheng@gmail.com**.

 ## License
 Distributed under the MIT License.